A real-valued function (or ) is harmonic if it has continuous second partial derivatives and satisfies Laplace’s equation:

 - Gravitational potential in vacuum regions.

-Find the right harmonic function with the right boundary conditions, and you have solved a major physics problem.
+Find the right harmonic function with the right boundary conditions and you’ve solved the problem.

 Harmonic = real/imaginary part of analytic

-The deepest result connecting complex analysis to physics:
+The result that ties complex analysis to physics:

 Theorem.
 If is analytic on a domain , then and are both harmonic on .